HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-001/README.txt

 relaxation, you have to feed the X,Y input, and eventually the BMU.
 The X,Y inputs are dependent on U, so we provide some U.

-~> make feed-relax-inputs TIMESTEP=100 U=.5 XBMU=.5 YBMU=.5
+~> make feed-relax-inputs TIMESTEP=100 U=.5 SHAPE=banana XBMU=.5 YBMU=.5

 Now, relaxation for timestep step 100 has been expanded in timelines zrlx-00000100-*, let us visualize it.

 ~> make view-relaxation TIMESTEP=100

 You can try any other timestep (from 0 tà 2499).
-When you ar done, you can clean everything.
+When you are done, you can clean everything.

 ~> make cxsom-clear-processor
 ~> make clean-relaxation